 The R&D application and granting process is generally not random but based on firm-specific characteristics.
 Table 3 has shown that both groups differ significantly in terms of the observed variables.
-A selection bias arises if a firm's R&D investment decision (partly) depends on the same common variables that confound selection into treatment Z{it} .
+A selection bias arises if a firm's R&D investment decision (partly) depends on the same common variables that confound selection into treatment $Z{it}$ .
 For instance, past innovation experience is likely to explain both the likelihood of receiving an R&D subsidy and the growth in R&D expenditures.
-If all of these common covariates are observable, the dependence between the R&D subsidy and the growth rate in R&D expenditure can be removed by conditioning on these observables.
-To achieve covariate balance and to get an (almost) randomized assignment to treatment, we employ entropy balancing as a first design step in the ITT estimation.18 While we have large distributional differences between the ITT and control groups for almost all covariates before balancing, the first, second, and third moments of the covariate distributions are virtually identical in both groups after entropy balancing (see Table D.1 in Online Appendix D).
+If all of these common covariates are observable, the selection bias can be removed by conditioning on these observables.
+To achieve covariate balance and to get an (almost) randomized assignment to treatment, we employ entropy balancing as a first design step in the ITT estimation.
+While we have large distributional differences between the ITT and control groups for almost all covariates before balancing, the first, second, and third moments of the covariate distributions are virtually identical in both groups after entropy balancing (see Table D.1 in Online Appendix D).

 Entropy balancing has two main advantages over matching.
 First, the method does not discard any observations, and we can use the weights subsequently to estimate the ITT using weighted OLS.
-Second, and more importantly, under most circumstances entropy balancing is more bias-reducing in finite samples than matching (Hainmueller and Xu 2013).19 Our treatment comes closer to randomization since we obtain a much higher degree of covariate balance.
+Second, and more importantly, under most circumstances entropy balancing is more bias-reducing in finite samples than matching (Hainmueller and Xu 2013).
+Our treatment comes closer to randomization since we obtain a much higher degree of covariate balance.
 This is achieved because entropy balancing allows us to already impose a large set of balance constraints as part of the procedure to find optimal weights.
 Getting a quasi-randomized ITT is essential not only at this stage but also for the IV strategy in estimating the CACE.
-In Online Appendix D, we report estimation results for the likelihood of firms' receiving R&D subsidies and show that, after covariate balancing, all variables become insignificant, and the explanatory power is reduced to virtually zero (pseudo R2 of 0.000), which reflects a quasi-randomized selection into ITT.
+Table D.2 in Online Appendix D reports estimation results for the likelihood of firms' receiving R&D subsidies and shows that, after covariate balancing, all variables become insignificant, and the explanatory power is reduced to virtually zero (pseudo R2 of 0.000), which reflects a quasi-randomized selection into ITT.

-5.4 CACE: Econometric Model and IV Estimation
+6.4 CACE: Econometric Model and IV Estimation